ReverseScale/GoodCoderTips/README.md

 sumUsingClosure(5, 6) // 11
 ```

-原文：10 Tips to become a better Swift Developer
+原文：《10 Tips to become a better Swift Developer》